4paradigm/OpenMLDB/docs/en/cli.md

   6534708420092481536 172.17.0.14:9533 kTabletHealthy 14h
 ```

-#### addreplica
+### addreplica

-Add replica
+Add replicas

-Command format: `addreplica table_name pid_group endpoint`
+Command format: `addreplica the table name pid_group endpoint`

-* table\_name table name
+* table\_name: table name
-* pid\_group shard id collection.
+* pid\_group: the collection of shard IDs.
 There can be the following situations
-    * a single shard
+    * A single shard
-    * Multiple shards, separated by commas.
+    * Multiple shard IDs, separated by commas.
 Such as 1,3,5
-    * Shard interval, the interval is a closed interval.
-For example, 1-5 means shard 1, 2, 3, 4, 5
+    * A range of shard IDs with a closed interval; for example, 1-5 means shard 1, 2, 3, 4, 5
-* endpoint The endpoint of the node to be added as a replica
+* endpoint: The endpoint of the node to be added as a replica

 ```
 > showtable test1